Battery Rebate News - Cheaper Home Battery Program

 • Installation completed by an appropriately accredited installer

-• Clean Energy Council approved batteries only
+• Components must be on the Clean Energy Council approved list^

-• Available for off-grid installations
+• Is available for off-grid installations

 • One rebate per property, which isn’t means-tested

-The subsidy is an extension of the Small-scale Renewable Energy Scheme, and the Government has announced the rebate value at a maximum of $372.00 per kWh of usable battery capacity – however we expect it to be less than this for a few reasons (lower certificate trading price, and trader fees/charges being the main two).
-The rebate will also decline annually alongside the solar STC rebate, ending in 2030.
-Which means the highest possible rebate value will only be available for systems installed in July-Dec (inclusive) of this year.
+The subsidy is an extension of the Small-scale Renewable Energy Scheme, and the Government announced the rebate value at a maximum of $372.00 per kWh of usable battery capacity.
+However, the end value for homeowners will be less than this, for several reasons (lower certificate trading price, and trader fees/charges being the main two), and we estimate the value to be closer to $320-340 per kWh.

 Given the expected popularity of this program and the end-of-year price drop deadline, we would recommend getting in touch with one of our consultants to get your system design and quote.